Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/package-garbage-collector/index.md

 This is the group name of the packages that you want to remove.
 It will be matched exactly - no wildcards are supported.
 - **maxAgeInDays:**
 Packages matching the group name that were installed more than this number of days ago will be removed.
+- **removeNotInstalledPackages:**
+Remove packages that have a created date >= `maxAgeInDays` but not installed (Not installed can mean they've never been installed, or they were installed but are now uninstalled).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>